 After completing the initial phase of ground geophysics, in November 2011, the Company commenced diamond drilling to test both the strike extensions and depth potential of the deposits outlined to date.
 Protek Norr AB of Skelleftea, Sweden was retained to conduct a 5,000 metre diamond drill program.
-In this first phase of drilling, 12 to 15 holes are planned, with a completion date estimate to be mid-March of 2012.
+In this first phase of drilling, 12 to 15 holes are planned.
 The initial goal of this drilling program will be infill and expansion of the known gold resource in the Central and Avan areas.
-In addition, some holes will test the new gold and base-metal targets outlined by the initial geophysical surveys.